sohanwebdevctg/html2-rentRide-project/README.md

-* ### -> The name of this project is CoffeeHouse.This technology basically shows the website of a street coffee stall which contains the company's marketing system.
+* ### -> The name of this project is RentRide.This technology basically shows the website of a RentRide vehicle. which contains the company's marketing system.
 There are four types of pages
  * ### Home section
  * ### About section
  * ### Product section